RAVDocsExport + Snippets

 Canvas Sizing in Exports

 When the viewer is pinned to a fixed canvas size, exported demos and generated snippets preserve those exact pixel dimensions.
-The canvas stays centered in the viewport rather than pinning to the upper-left corner.
+In RAV, overflow-safe auto margins keep a fixed canvas centered while it fits; once it exceeds the viewport, those margins collapse so scrolling starts at the authored top-left origin.

 Limitations